Cleveland High School (Portland, Oregon): History

 Cleveland High School was established in 1916 as Commercial High School, changing its name to the High School of Commerce in 1917.
 The school was originally located on what is now the Portland State University campus, but moved to its current location in 1929 and expanded its name to Clinton Kelly High School of Commerce.
 The 1929 building was designed by the architect George Howell Jones.
 Cleveland's focus during this period was on students pursuing a business education, so it offered courses in bookkeeping, stenography, and other related business subjects.
+Charlotte Plummer Owen worked at the school prior to World War II.

 The High School of Commerce gradually increased its course offerings, and eventually became a comprehensive high school in the fall of 1948.
 The school's name was changed to Grover Cleveland High School the same year, and a new athletic field house and science laboratories were added to the school.
 This expansion was funded by a $25 million building levy passed by the Portland school board in 1947 that was aimed at renovating and expanding schools across Portland in response to the post-war baby boom.

 In the late 1970s and early 1980s, the school district faced declining enrollment, and targeted Cleveland for closure.
 The CHS property was made up of two parcels: the school building site and the athletic field, originally the site of the Clinton Kelly home.
 Clinton Kelly, an early Portland settler and minister, specified that the property was to be used solely for a public school.
 If the property was used for any other purpose, or put up for sale, the property would revert to the Kelly estate, and to the living heirs of Clinton Kelly.
 The school district ultimately decided to close Washington-Monroe High School instead, and keep Cleveland open.

 During 1990 and 1991 the school auditorium was equipped with a large theater pipe organ.
 The instrument was removed from Benson High School near the Lloyd Center, enlarged, and installed in the Cleveland Auditorium by the Oregon Chapter of the American Theatre Organ Society (now called the Columbia River Theatre Organ Society), which maintains it and presents events open to the public.

 Cleveland joined the International Baccalaureate program in 2000, and is one of two high schools that offer the program in Portland.

 In 2005, Cleveland was the setting for the music video for "16 Military Wives" by local indie rock band The Decemberists.

+Due to the age and layout of the school, Portland Public Schools has examined proposals to replace or update it as recently as 2023, when the district's real estate team held talks with Kroger regarding a potential purchase of the Fred Meyer corporate offices abutting Powell Park despite the latter party's lack of interest in a sale.